MiniCodeMonkey/codemonkey.io/content/posts/2019-03-13---Customizing-macOS-look.md

 tags:
   - "macOS"
   - "Development"
-description: "A quick introduction to my adventures in customizing macOS, visually"
+description: "I recently went down the rabbit hole of completely customizing the look and feel of my development environment."
 ---

-I recently went down the rabbit hole of completely customizing the look and feel of my development environment.

 ![](/media/chunkwm-screenshot.png)